Are you mindful of your public speaking habits, especially the bad ones?

 Your challenge as you hear yourself ‘Uptalk’ is to understand why it doesn’t work and can be so painful to listen to.
 Once you accept the challenge, the next step is to have the mindfulness and courage to work on it.

-Sadly, even though another year has passed this one is still very high up on the naughty list.
-In our presentation and public speaking courses and coaching sessions we show people how to present even the longest and most complex presentation in just 90 seconds.
+This one is still very high up on the public speaking naughty list.
+In our public speaking courses we show people how to present even the longest and most complex presentation in just 90 seconds.

-We don’t do so because we believe that is how long every presentation should be; we do it to demonstrate the power or focus and clarity.
+We do it to demonstrate the power or focus and clarity

 As you craft your presentation ask yourself the following questions:

-How much of this will be totally relevant to my audience?
+Will this be totally relevant to my audience?

 How much of this do they already know?

-In our presentation training and public speaking workshops, one of the most common habits we see on the naughty list is speakers:
+In our training workshops, one of the most common public speaking habits we see on the naughty list is presenters:

 – Clasping their hands in front of them or behind their back